openandclose/configfetch/docs/overview.rst

     .. code::

         command=    :: f: cmd
-                    ls -l 'Live at the Apollo' # 1968
+                    echo -e '"I have a dream.", he said.\n'

     .. code:: python

-        >>> conf.main.command
+        >>> conf.section1.command
-        ['ls', '-l', 'Live at the Apollo']
+        ['echo', '-e', '"I have a dream.", he said.\n']

 .. method:: cmds(value)

     Return a list of list of strings.

     List version of ``cmd``.
-    The input value is a list of strings, with each item made to a list by ``cmd``.
+    The input value is a list of strings, with each item made into a list by ``cmd``.

 .. method:: fmt(value)